-- Take about 150ml of overnight cultured bacterial solution (maximum not exceeding 180ml-200ml), transfer it into a suitable centrifuge bottle, centrifuge 10000×g at 4°C for 2 minutes to precipitate the bacterial body, and completely remove the supernatant. - Add 5ml of Buffer P1 and thoroughly suspend and shake the bacterial precipitate to completely disperse until there are no flocs present.
-Transfer the bacterial suspension into a 50 ml centrifuge tube and let it stand at room temperature for 3-5 minutes.
-If there are incompletely mixed bacterial blocks, it will affect the digestion, resulting in low extraction amount and purity. - 3.
-Add 5ml of Buffer P2, gently invert the centrifuge tube 6-8 times, and let it stand at room temperature for 4-5 minutes to completely lyse the bacteria and make the solution transparent.

-Mix gently and do not shake vigorously to avoid genomic DNA cleavage!
+- Take about 150 ml of overnight cultured bacterial solution (maximum not exceeding 180ml-200ml), transfer it into a suitable centrifuge bottle, centrifuge 10000×g at 4°C for 2 minutes to precipitate the bacterial body, and completely discard the supernatant. - 2.
+Add 5ml of Buffer P1 and thoroughly suspend and shake the bacterial precipitate to completely disperse until there are no flocs present. - Transfer the bacterial suspension into a 50 ml centrifuge tube and let it sit at room temperature for 3-5 minutes. - If there are incompletely mixed bacterial blocks, it will affect the lysis, resulting in low extraction amount and purity. - 3.
+Add 5ml of Buffer P2, gently invert the centrifuge tube 6-8 times, and let it stand at room temperature for 4-5 minutes to completely lyse the bacteria and make the solution transparent. - Mix gently and do not shake vigorously to avoid genomic DNA cleavage!
 The time used should not exceed 5 minutes!
 To prevent plasmid damage.
 At this point, the bacterial solution should become clear and viscous.
 If there are few bacterial cells, they can quickly become clear and viscous before proceeding to the next step, not necessarily accurate for 5 minutes.
-If it does not become clear, it may be due to excessive bacterial growth and incomplete lysis, and the bacterial population should be reduced.

-4. Add 5ml of Buffer P3, immediately invert the centrifuge tube 6-8 times, mix well until white flocculent material is produced.
-The above lysis solution was centrifuged at 4°C for 10-15 minutes at 12000-16000×g, and the supernatant was carefully aspirated and transferred into a new 50 ml centrifuge tube.

-After adding Buffer P3, it should be mixed immediately to avoid local precipitation of SDS.

-Add 10 ml of isopropanol, invert the centrifuge tube, and mix thoroughly.
-Note: When using isopropanol precipitation, there is less co precipitation of protein impurities and salt molecules, and there may not be obvious large clump precipitation.
-However, the plasmid can still be completely precipitated, which
+If it does not become clear, it may be due to excessive bacterial growth and incomplete lysis, and the bacterial population should be reduced. - 4.
+Add 5ml of Buffer P3, immediately invert the centrifuge tube 6-8 times, mix thoroughly until white flocculent material is produced.
+The above lysis solution was centrifuged at 4°C for 10-15 minutes at 12000~16000×g.
+The supernatant was carefully aspirated and transferred into a new 50 ml centrifuge tube. - After adding Buffer P3, it should be mixed immediately to avoid local precipitation of SDS. - 5.
+Add 10 ml of isopropanol, invert the centrifuge tube, and mix thoroughly. - Note: When using isopropanol precipitation, there is less co precipitation of protein impurities and salt ions, and there may not be obvious large clump precipitation.
+However, the plasmid can still be completely precipitated, which does not affect the actual plasmid yield.
+If you are accustomed to seeing larger precipitate clumps, you can choose to precipitate